1I3M0A1S2016/Griddle/README.md

 ----------
 ###Changelog:###

+0.4.9
+- navigateToLastPageOnNewItem prop is removed
+- replaced with two flag props - resetToLastPage, resetToFirstPage
+- indicates that the paging should be reset to first or last page, when recieved and set as true

 0.4.8
 - sorting now takes into account a displayed data, via 'toDisplayValue' function, if provided in columnMetadata
 - filtering is now also using 'toDisplayValue' function, instead of now unsupported 'toFilterableString'